lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/README.md

 (you may need to also activate the Env again once in Jupiter lab)

-1. ( Navigate to directory)

-1. First one to start with might be '2020 03 USEFUL version GENSIM pdf corpus at Document level to text summary keyword BOW TFIDF LSI cosine similarity.ipynb'
+1. one to start with might be '2020 03 USEFUL version GENSIM pdf corpus at Document level to text summary keyword BOW TFIDF LSI cosine similarity.ipynb'  See here (xx)

 # Software requirements for the various notebooks**
 the following Python libraries to be installed: Gensim, BS4.
 Also NLTK and SpaCy.
 Gensim requires NumPy and SciPy.
 NLTK requires Pandas.